 Do not leave your pets behind if you evacuate!

 They will likely not be able to survive on their own.
 If they do, chances are, they will end up lost.
-Your pet needs to have an evacuation plan, just like you and other members of your family.
+Your pet needs to have an evacuation plan, just like you.

 Sometimes, your local animal shelter will take boarders on an emergency basis.
 Check with them before a storm hits.
 They may have advice about local options that you have not thought of.

 When you leave your home, be sure to have a pet survival kit in addition to your own first aid kit.
-This should include bottled water, food and water bowls, medications, cat pan and litter and any other items you feel your pet will need when they are away from home and out of their comfort zone.
+This should include bottled water, food and water bowls, medications, cat pan and litter and any other items you feel your pet will need when he is away from home.
 You never know how long you will be gone in a situation like this.

-Make sure your pet's ID tags are up to date and securely fastened to a collar.
-If possible, include the address and phone number for your evacuation site.
+Make sure your pets’ ID tags are up to date and securely fastened to a collar.
+If possible, include the address and number of your evacuation site.
 If you are separated from your pet during a disaster, this could be your only chance of a reunion.

 If you choose not to evacuate, bring your pet inside as soon as you know the storm is coming.
 Dogs and cats can be fed soft food.
 This way, they won’t require as much water.
-Stay close and be ready to comfort animals who may be frightened or nervous.
+Stay close and be ready to comfort animals who may become scared.